captluan-dev/airline-checkin-system/README.md

 Airline Check-in System (C)

-An academic project written in "C" that simulates an "airline check-in system".
+An personal project written in "C" that simulates an "airline check-in system".
 The goal is to practice software design, file handling, modular programming, and system organization using the C language.